aeternas/golang-generic/README.md

 If the Keycloak environment variables are supplied, Service1 exposes `GET /keycloak-greeting`.
 The handler validates the Bearer token, then returns a JSON document containing the subject, preferred username, token lifetime and audience.
 Requests without a valid token receive `401 Unauthorized`.

+When the redirect configuration variables are provided, Service1 can also orchestrate the Keycloak Authorization Code flow.
+Visiting `/keycloak/login` generates a PKCE code challenge, stores the verifier on the server, and redirects the user to the Keycloak login form.
+After a successful login Keycloak invokes `/keycloak/callback`, where Service1 exchanges the code for tokens and (if the verifier is configured) validates the resulting access token before returning the raw token response alongside the decoded claims.

 For example, after obtaining an access token (see the [Keycloak realm container](#keycloak-realm-container) section below):